Athira-VV/Powerbi-Business-Insights-360/README.md

 ## Project Outcome

-This dashboard helps stakeholders make data-driven decisions by providing a centralized view of business performance across different functions.

-The report enables users to monitor KPIs, identify trends, analyze performance, and answer important business questions using data.
+This dashboard helps to make data-driven decisions by providing a centralized view of business performance across different functions.The report enables users to monitor KPIs, identify trends, analyze performance, and answer important business questions using data.